cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

     $ docker compose -f local.yml run --rm django python manage.py createsuperuser

 Here, ``django`` is the target service we are executing the commands against.
+Also, please note that the ``docker exec`` does not work for running management commands.

 (Optionally) Designate your Docker Development Server IP
 --------------------------------------------------------